Our Endorsement Criteria

 In consultation with progressive organizations in the districts of interest, we try to assess –

-- Electability: Does the candidate have a chance to win?
+- Electabiity: Does the candidate have a chance to win?
+Is the candidate willing to put effort into the process?

 - Educational Impact: Can the candidate, even in defeat, build substantial backing for single payer in their district?

-For the November 2018 election - we endorsed the candidates below, three of whom won their election and are currently serving in the Oregon House.
+For the November 2018 election - we (as Oregon Right to Health PAC at that time) endorsed the candidates below, three of whom won their election and are currently serving in the Oregon House - Marty Wilde, Rachel Prusak, and Anna Williams.

 We established our PAC just a few months before the 2018 election.
 With limited resources, we decided not to endorse any incumbents, and instead to focus on new candidates who could advance the cause of single payer.